 How does the book differ from the movie?

-While Glazer’s stylistic choices seemingly separate the film from the source material, the meat of the book’s plot is indeed present in the movie.
+While Glazer’s stylistic choices seemingly separate the film from the source material by author Michael Faber, the meat of the book’s plot is indeed present in the adaptation.
 So, it’s worth giving a broad overview of the book.